MediaBrowser/plugin.video.emby/README.md

 ### What does PKC do and how is it different from the official ['Plex for Kodi'](https://www.plex.tv/apps/computer/kodi/)?

-With other addons for Kodi there are a couple of issues:
+With other Plex addons for Kodi such as the official [Plex for Kodi](https://www.plex.tv/apps/computer/kodi/) or [PlexBMC](https://forums.plex.tv/discussion/106593/plexbmc-xbmc-add-on-to-connect-to-plex-media-server) there are a couple of issues:
-- 3rd party addons such as NextAired, remote apps etc. won't work
+- Other Kodi addons such as NextAired, remote apps and others won't work
-- Slow speed: when browsing the data has to be retrieved from the server.
-Especially on slower devices this can take too much time
 - You can only use special Kodi skins
+- Slow speed: when browsing data has to be retrieved from the server.
+Especially on slower devices this can take too much time and you will notice artwork being loaded slowly while you browse the library
 - All kinds of workarounds are needed to get the best experience on Kodi clients

 PKC synchronizes your media from your Plex server to the native Kodi database.
 Because PKC uses the native Kodi database, the above limitations are gone!
+- Use any Kodi skin you want!
-- You can browse your media full speed, images are cached
+- You can browse your media at full speed, images are cached
 - All other Kodi addons will be able to "see" your media, thinking it's normal Kodi stuff

-- Use any Kodi skin you want!
+Some people argue that PKC is 'hacky' because of the way it directly accesses the Kodi database.
+See [here for a more thorough discussion](https://github.com/croneter/PlexKodiConnect/wiki/Is-PKC-'hacky'%3F).

 ### Download and Installation
 [ ![Download](https://api.bintray.com/packages/croneter/PlexKodiConnect/PlexKodiConnect/images/download.svg) ](https://dl.bintray.com/croneter/PlexKodiConnect/bin/repository.plexkodiconnect/repository.plexkodiconnect-1.0.0.zip)